Like anything involving money, fraud in insurance is a reality.

 Fraud is a deliberately dishonest act that causes actual or potential financial loss to a person or business.

-Fraud can range from over valuing damaged or stolen items, or not declaring relevant and known information when signing up for insurance or it could be a highly organised criminal undertaking logging in fake claims.
+Fraud can range from overvaluing damaged or stolen items, or not declaring relevant and known information when signing up for insurance or it could be a highly organized criminal undertaking logging in fake claims.

 Insurance companies have put up various measures to protect their businesses and customers from fraud but it has not been full proof, and there are still cases of fraud.

 As a consumer, there are various measures you can take to protect yourself from fraud;

 - Be an informed customer- seek out information about the insurance you are about to purchase.
 This information can be from peers, insurance companies and the internet.

 - It pays to shop around- before signing on the dotted line, shop around from other insurance companies.
 We now have several online comparison sites for insurance products these can be helpful in determining which type of cover suits you.

 - Consider how you pay- always make sure that your payment, whether in cash, cheque, mobile money transfer, bank transfer, or other forms of payment is supported by evidence.
 Always seek acknowledgment that the insurer has received the premium payment.
 It is in your best interest to always pay premiums directly to the insurance company.

 - Know your agent or broker- There have been several cases of customers paying unlicensed agents/brokers and end up with no cover, yet they paid a premium.
 You can ask to see the agents/broker’s license to sell insurance, you can call the insurance company whose product they’re selling to you to confirm they represent the company and you can also check the IRA website to confirm they are licensed It is in your best interest to always pay premiums directly to the insurance company.